 Having a single, professional tournament takes ensures consistency for the viewer, the teams and the organizations.

 Removing the nostalgic glasses for once, it’s quite obvious to see why Riot implemented the LCS.
-Back in Season 2, the competitive scene was a Wild West environment, with everyone attempting to cash into the League of Legends gold rush with mediocre prize pools and shitty production.
+Back in Season 2, the competitive scene was a Wild West environment, with everyone attempting to cash into the League of Legends gold rush with mediocre prize pools and poor production.
 Games would often start late, teams would be dqed and generally the tournament scene was poorly organized.

 Players weren’t exactly treated the best either, numerous complaints about MLG’s handling of their events were raised on reddit.
 I still remember the problems CLGeu had to face when they played in MLG Anaheim, or when Aphromoo (?) wasn’t allowed to use the toilet.
 Generally, the experience of players and viewers varied from event to event and even the same organizations wouldn’t have the same quality as every event was held in a different location.
 Time and quality constraints also meant that some games also weren’t shown.
 I remember not being able to watch the CLGeu-Dig match at MLG Dallas because of restrictions imposed by MLG.